-The phrase you can’t have your cake and eat it too means that there are two options that someone wants, but they can’t have both because the options conflict with each other, so they can only pick one.
+You can’t have your cake and eat it too is a phrase that means there are two options that someone wants, but they can’t have both because the options conflict with each other, so they can only pick one.

 Example: Josh was offered a promotion at his job, but if he accepts it, he would have to work on the weekends.
-However, he liked spending the weekends with his friends.
-So what would he do?
+But he liked spending the weekends with his friends.
+What would he do?